idaholab/TMAP8/doc/content/verification_and_validation/val-2c.md

 Whenever tritium is released into a fusion reactor test cell, it is crucial to clean it up to prevent exposure.
 This case models an experiment conducted at Los Alamos National Laboratory at the tritium systems test assembly (TSTA) to study the behavior of tritium once released in a test cell and the efficacy of the emergency tritium cleanup system (ETCS).

-The experimental set up, described in greater details in [!cite](Holland1986), can be summarized as such: the surface of an enclosure of volume $V$ was covered with an aluminum foil and then covered in paint with an average thickness $l$.
+The experimental set up, described in greater detail in [!cite](Holland1986), can be summarized as such: the surface of an enclosure of volume $V$ was covered with an aluminum foil and then covered in paint with an average thickness $l$.
-A given amount T$_2^0$ of tritium T$_2$ is injected in the enclosure, which initially contained ambient air.
+A given amount, T$_2^0$, of tritium, T$_2$, is injected in the enclosure, which initially contained ambient air.
 This represents the tritium release.
 A flow rate $f$ through the enclosure represents the air replacement time expected for large test cells.
 The purge gas is ambient air with 20% relative humidity.
-A fraction of that amount is diverted through the measurement system to determine the concentrations of the enclosure.
+A fraction of that amount is diverted through the measurement system to determine the concentrations of chemical species within the enclosure.

 Several phenomena are taking place and need to be captured in the model.
 First, The following chemical reactions occur inside the enclosure: